oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

 ## Task 9: How to create blank Oracle APEX page

-1. First you need to create Blank Application or Application that uses sample Apps, from there you can create APEX pages
+1. First, you need to create a Blank Application or an Application that uses sample Apps, from there you can create APEX pages
 2. Click on the Application that has been created.
-3. Click **Create Page** button blank APEX page
+3. Click the **Create Page** button blank APEX page

     ![APEX how tos](images/apex-01.png " ")